iPeer Instructor Guide

 3. Within the "Evaluation Events" box, click List Evaluation Events.

-6. To allow the results to be visible to students, click Release All Comments or Release All Grades.
+6. To allow the results to be visible to students, click Release All Comments and/or Release All Grades.
 In either case, students will receive their group's comments or grades anonymously, so they will not know who provided what feedback.

 Tips

-• Results can be released automatically to students on a date, if you prefer.
+• Evaluation outcomes can be released automatically to students on a particular date, if you prefer.
 When you create or edit an evaluation event, enable the "Auto-Release Results" option, then set the "Results Released From" date.
+You can also limit when the results can be accessed by students by setting the "Results Released To" date.

 Send iPeer grades to your Canvas course